Read this guide on customer onboarding and get tips to prevent churn.

 Customer support is all about people.
 So, when hiring for new customer support roles, take a look at your existing team.
 What characteristics do they seem to embody?
 Chances are, your most successful CS members are great communicators.

 A customer support manager's key focus is solving problems.
-As anyone who’s dad has tried to help them with their math homework knows, problem-solving sometimes requires a lot of patience.
-So, it’s no surprise that the best CSM’s can navigate tough problems and find solutions on the fly.
+So, it’s no surprise that the best CSMs can navigate tough problems and find solutions on the fly.
 And, since the role is so people-focused, empathy is also going to be a requirement.
 Finally, hire Customer Success Managers that are kind.
-Since 95% of customers have taken action (like churning or complaining about the business to others) after a negative customer experience, your CS team can make a big impact on your bottom line.
+Since 95% of customers have taken action (like churning or complaining about the business to others) after a negative customer experience, your CS team can significantly impact your bottom line.

 Focusing on who makes up your expanding CS team wouldn't be complete without considering where your team is located.
 As a SaaS company, your customers are likely spread across the world.
 And it is possible that you have just one home office.
 To make sure that your customers get the best support whenever they need it, you’ll need to be available at their convenience.

 The best way to balance your CSM team with your growing business is to embrace remote workers.
 This does not mean outsourcing your customer support team to cheaper locations.
 Rather, hire highly skilled CSMs in the areas where you have the most clients.
-This way they will be operating at the same time, and on the same workdays as your customers.
-To support your customers, you need to meet them where they are.
-“At Livestorm, we wanted to expand to cover all timezones.
-It made sense for us to start with the US because that’s where a lot of our clients are” says Sonya Ercout, Livestorm CSM. “in the beginning we had a lot of requests for US time zones and got some really good feedback about it from our customers.”
+This way, they will be operating at the same time and on the same workdays as your customers.

 Automation can be an excellent way to relieve some pressure from your expanding CS team.
 However, they should not replace your team entirely.
 You can blend automation with live support help, to make the customer experience more productive.
 Automating repeatable tasks is a good place to start.